hokus15/home-assistant-config/README.md

 Assign these logical entities directly to their functional area.
 The underlying controller may have a composite device name or no area when no single area accurately represents it.

-Keep entities that represent a functional subsystem, template, aggregate, or service under a stable functional prefix instead of an area/device prefix:
+Keep global, virtual, aggregate, and service entities that are not tied to one physical device in one area under a stable functional prefix instead of an area/device prefix:

 ```text
 sensor.energia_potencia_casa